How Trump changed the rules to arrest more non-criminal immigrants

 The Trump administration regularly says its focus is criminals and safety threats, but has also repeatedly made clear that no one in the country illegally will be exempted from enforcement.

-"We target criminal aliens, but we're not going to exempt an entire class of citizens," Department of Homeland Security spokesman Tyler Houlton told reporters Wednesday.
+"We target criminal aliens, but we're not going to exempt an entire class of (non)citizens," Department of Homeland Security spokesman Tyler Houlton told reporters Wednesday.

 "All of those in violation of immigration laws may be subject to immigration arrest, detention and, if found removable by final order, removal from the United States," ICE spokeswoman Sarah Rodriguez added in a statement.